makersmansion/makersmansion/src/weekly/2022/week-27/index.md

 It seems that by this time, Jira is getting the same amount of hate as Internet Explorer used to.
 Not a great place to be 🙃

 🎨 Lea Verou and Chris Lilley officially release [Color.js](https://colorjs.io/), a 2 years effort to get serious about color.
-It's a library to manipulate colors in code and navigate a dev environment that's becoming more complex each day.
+It's a library for manipulating colors in code and navigate a dev environment that's becoming more complex each day.

 Color is hard yo, I struggled with it for years until I found the "[Color for Creatives](https://thefutur.com/course/color-for-creatives)" course by Greg Gunn which I highly recommend.
 Greg does a perfect job to explain the color theory using paintings, movies, and illustrations as practical examples.
 Check it out!